pablohdzvizcarra/my-software-developer-career/README.md

 programming I wanted to have a record to go in the future and see what decisions I have taken and this repository is the result of that record.

+#### Day 840 Java

+Today I learned to deploy an application into the payara server and my habilities with the CLI(command line) are better each time, though I have followed problems with understanding large applications, the scale is amazing and the complex is challenging, whatever I love make code, love programming, this not stop me.

 #### Day 839 Java

 Today was a hard day, I need learn to much things, well need sleep better.